mvolkmann/blog/src/swift/Fastlane.md

    1. Rename the test method `testExample` to `testScreenshots`.
    1. Replace the code in this method with code that visits each screen in the app.
-   1. After the code that visiting each screen, call `snapshot("{sequence-number}-{screen-name}")`.
+   1. After the code that visits each screen, call `snapshot("{sequence-number}-{screen-name}")`.

       The sequence numbers keep the screenshots in the intended order.